Three years ago when I quit my investment banking job to write, I was a beginner writer. (I am still a new writer.)

 I love hiking.
-It energizes me, and when I arrive at the summit, I feel at the top of this world.
+Climbing energizes me, and when I arrive at the summit, I feel at the top of this world.
 Trekking is one of the best adventure activities you can do on a trip.

 Practice using variations of a word.

 If you can say what you want to say in five words, never use ten.
-Let me show you how we stuff our writing with auxiliary verbs (to be, have, do) when we can write crispier.
+Let me show how we stuff our writing with auxiliary verbs (to be, have, do) when we can write better.

 I was walking down the aisle looking at him — I walked down the aisle looking at him.